 According to a report afterwards, Liszt’s performance received general admiration thanks to the remarkable ease with which he played.

-On April 13th, 1823, the 11-year-old Liszt gave a concert at 12.30pm in the small Redoutensaal of the Hofburg complex.
+On April 13th, 1823, the 11-year-old Liszt gave a concert just after midday in the small Redoutensaal of the Hofburg complex.
 The programme included the first movement of “Mozart’s Symphony in C”.

-The closest you can get to the small Redoutensaal outside of events is the outside wall on Josefsplatz square.
+The closest you can get to this location outside of events is the outside wall on Josefsplatz square.

-(As an adult and acclaimed composer, Liszt would later return for many concerts in Vienna, including at the famous Musikverein, where he was made an honorary member in 1838.)
+(As an adult and acclaimed composer, Liszt would later return for many concerts in Vienna, including those organised by the famous Musikverein, who made him an honorary member in 1838.)

 Commemorative plaques and locations